open/close all folders

 Anime and Manga

-- During the third season of Magical Girl Lyrical Nanoha, Jail sent a taunting broadcast to the Time-Space Administation Bureau showing the rise of the Saint's Cradle, including a video of the suffering Vivio.
+- During Magical Girl Lyrical Nanoha StrikerS, Jail sent a taunting broadcast to the Time-Space Administation Bureau showing the rise of the Saint's Cradle, including a video of Nanoha's daughter Vivio being tortured to power it.
 This was most certainly among the worst ideas in the entire history of bad ideas, contending with heavy-weights like marrying Jocasta.

 - A variation: when the protagonist of GUNNM wakes up after her Heroic Sacrifice, she is asked by the Neglectful Precursors to become their agent on the surface.
 When she refuses, they show her a picture of what's left of her real body.

 - In Hunter × Hunter Kurapika goes to a mansion looking for a job that will make him able to attend a secret meeting of the crime lords.
 Once he gets employed he passes by a corridor that has a former bodyguard dead body partly visible from a painting.
 That was the punishment for getting deceived by wrong information and placing the boss's life in danger.

 - In Tokyo Ghoul, this happens when Yamori first brings Kaneki to his Torture Cellar.
 His previous, dead "toy" is still chained to a chair with a bag over his head, and a bucket of severed fingers and toes in front of him.
 Kaneki is understandably horrified to realize the "task" his new superior has in mind for him.

 - In the Ranma ½ fan fic "Pride Comes Before The Fall", Ranma delivers Ryouga's shredded, bloodied bandanna to the Tendos.

 - Galaxy Quest has a video of the aliens' former commander being tortured.

 - In The Last Starfighter the assembled good guys were forced to watch a broadcast by the villain of the torture and execution of the good guys' master spy.